Answers to Frequently Asked Questions

 Serial use by several people--e.g., by members of a family taking turns--is also fine with us.

 How much help Editor can give to a second-language writer depends on how well that writer already speaks and writes English.
 Editor is not a program for teaching basic English to speakers of other languages.
-More particularly, Editor cannot correct poor sentence structure or fix broken syntax.
+More particularly, Editor cannot reliably correct poor sentence structure or fix broken syntax, nor can any other computer program.
 Please read our note on ESL and the FAQ “Does Editor check grammar?” below for more information.

-Editor's Word Add-In version leads a writer meticulously through a document, examining writing mistakes and problems one at a time according to the problem categories the writer has chosen for Editor to investigate.
+Editor's Word Add-In version leads a writer meticulously through a Word document on screen, examining writing mistakes and problems one at a time according to the problem categories the writer has chosen for Editor to investigate.

 Editor has been used in classrooms and writing labs in high schools, colleges, and universities for many years.
-Editor is particularly effective in helping students to develop thoughtful revision skills and to acquire clear and fresh prose styles.
+The program is particularly effective in helping students develop thoughtful revision skills and acquire clear and fresh prose styles.

 It is worth noting that lazy students left entirely on their own with Editor will use it to improve their writing about as often as they will use a spelling checker to improve their spelling: in some cases, not at all.
 Teachers may decide not to mandate Editor's use, but they should strongly encourage it if they wish not to be plagued with low-level writing mistakes and problems when evaluating students' work.